 Most of today’s Merger and Acquisition activity is conducted using processes that, while still adequate, do not take advantage of current technology.
-In my previous article in June 2014 “Art to Science”, I opened the discussion relating to the move away from a single person with the company’s institutional memory and expertise in Merger, Acquisition and Integration.
-While expertise is extremely important, the size and scope of today’s transactions require a fundamental shift to a team approach with a comprehensive and repeatable M&A process utilizing a formal methodology.
+While institutional expertise is extremely important, the size and scope of today’s transactions require a fundamental shift to a team approach with a comprehensive and repeatable M&A process utilizing a formal methodology.

 As always, the time to complete the transaction and fully integrate it into the company is a compelling pressure.
 This element of timeliness is pitted against the more highly complex transactions of current M&A activity.
-As such, the necessity for a formal, comprehensive M&A methodology and disciplined process has become increasingly more mandatory.
+As such, the necessity for a formal, comprehensive M&A methodology and disciplined process has become increasingly vital.
 Serial acquirers need to implement state of the art tools and processes that provide the M&A professionals with the means to efficiently conduct several, concurrent acquisitions and integrations.
-And the multiple teams managing and implementing the various aspects of a transaction require access to and an understanding of the whole process, while engaged on only one phase or issue of a project.
+Teams managing and implementing the various aspects of a transaction require access to and an understanding of the whole process, while engaged on only one phase or issue of a project.

 A Secure Virtual Data Room provides a repository for tracking documents, worksheets, and comments.
 But, it does not provide a methodology or process to be followed for the due diligence.
 The advantages of automating a detailed due diligence process are now being recognized.
 Today’s customizable, automated M&A process systems allow the download of information and the reviewer’s comments.
 In addition, the technology ensures management of the process, and tracking of the transaction’s progress and resource utilization.
 Also, the collaborative aspect of these systems allows time sensitive information to be shared with internal and external team members for quick issue resolution.